Gattocrucco/lsqfitgp/docs/in.rst

 A thing to notice is that we only used 30 points for the side of the grid.
 This is because 30x30 = 900 and at around 1000 datapoints :mod:`lsqfitgp` starts being slow.
-This is an inherent limitation of gaussian processes, which can be only overcome with approximations or specialized algorithms.
+This is an inherent limitation of Gaussian processes, which can be only overcome with approximations or specialized algorithms.
 If you need to handle a lot of datapoints, `pymc3
 <https://docs.pymc.io/notebooks/GP-Kron.html>`_ has some support for separable